1:00pm PT by Lesley Goldberg

 Studio: Universal Television

-Peacock will be the exclusive streaming home for The Office and Parks and Recreation at launch.
+Peacock will be the exclusive streaming home for The Office starting in January 2021 and Parks and Recreation at launch.
 And, as the service announced Jan.
 16, so will six of Dick Wolf's most popular procedurals — flagship Law & Order and spinoffs SVU and Criminal Intent, plus Chicago Fire, P.D. and Med.
 ViacomCBS-owned Yellowstone and Warner Bros.'
 Two and a Half Men and The George Lopez Show will also join the service as the company makes deals with studios from outside its ecosystem.
 The streamer boasted it will have 10,000 hours of library originals.

-Previously announced library titles also available in 2020/2021 on a non-exclusive basis (until other streaming deals expire) include Universal TV and UCP fare 30 Rock, A-Team, Bates Motel, Battlestar Galactica, Brooklyn Nine-Nine, Cheers, Covert Affairs, Crossing Jordan, Downton Abbey, Everybody Loves Raymond, Frasier, Friday Night Lights, Heroes, House, Jeff Foxworthy Show, King of Queens, Knight Rider, Married … With Children, Leave It to Beaver, the original Magnum P.I., Don Johnson's Miami Vice, Monk, Murder She Wrote, New Amsterdam, Parenthood, Parks and Recreation, Psych, Roseanne, Royal Pains, Saturday Night Live, the original Saved by the Bell, Suits, Superstore, The Mindy Project, The Office, The Purge and Will & Grace.
+Previously announced library titles also available at launch on a non-exclusive basis (until other streaming deals expire) include Universal TV and UCP fare 30 Rock, A-Team, Bates Motel, Battlestar Galactica, Brooklyn Nine-Nine, Cheers, Covert Affairs, Crossing Jordan, Downton Abbey, Everybody Loves Raymond, Frasier, Friday Night Lights, Heroes, House, The Jeff Foxworthy Show, King of Queens, Knight Rider, Married … With Children, Leave It to Beaver, the original Magnum P.I., Don Johnson's Miami Vice, Monk, Murder She Wrote, New Amsterdam, Parenthood, Parks and Recreation, Psych, Roseanne, Royal Pains, Saturday Night Live, the original Saved by the Bell, Suits, Superstore, The Mindy Project, The Office, The Purge and Will & Grace.

 Unscripted fare, too, will be available in 2020/2021, including American Greed, American Ninja Warrior, Bad Girls Club, Below Deck, Botched, Chrisley Knows Best, Dateline, Don't Be Tardy, Face Off, Flipping Out, Hollywood Game Night, Hollywood Medium, Keeping Up With the Kardashians, Killer Couples, Lock-Up, Married to Medicine, Million Dollar Listing, Paranormal Witness, Snapped, Souther Charm franchise, Summer House, The Profit, the Real Housewives franchise and Top Chef.